nrbn/Portico-Estate/README.md

 **Building documents**
 ----
-  Returns json data for documents.
+  Get documents for a building.

 * **URL**